XRPLF/xrpl-dev-portal/README.md

 Using an MATIC-orbit/XRP bridge token allows ripple to interact with orbs+MATIC which now has access to banks/central banks/ core systems through ORBS paykey protocol which I have been working with since early developement.
 For this I am asking to be recognized as a winner.
-If not there will be.a new meaning for .hack.
-This is a threat.
+If not there will be.a new meaning for .hack. .